SPIRE: Semantic Prompt-Driven Image Restoration: Experiments

-\textbf{Qualitative Comparison with Baselines} is demonstrated in~\cref{fig:main-visuals}, where the corresponding semantic prompt is provided below each row.
-Image-to-image baselines such as DiffBir and the retrained ControlNet-SR can easily generate artifacts (\eg, hydrant in the first row) and blurry images (\eg, hands example in third row) that may look close to an ``average'' estimation of real images.
-Besides, naive combination of restoration and semantic prompt in the zero-shot approach results in heavy hallucinations and may fail to preserve the object identity in the input image (\eg, giraffes on the second row).
+\textbf{Qualitative comparison with baselines} is presented in~\cref{fig:main-visuals}, where the corresponding semantic prompt is provided below each row.
+Image-to-image baselines such as DiffBir and the retrained ControlNet-SR can easily generate artifacts (\eg, hydrant in the first row) and blurry images (\eg, hands example in third row) that may look close to an ``average'' estimation .
+Besides, naive combination with semantic prompt in the zero-shot approach results in heavy hallucinations and may fail to preserve the object identity in the input image (\eg, giraffes on the second row).
 Unlike the existing methods, our full model considers semantic prompt, degradation image and restoration prompt in both training and test stages, which makes its results more aligned with all conditions.